evrythng/reactor-rules/README.md

 # reactor-rules

-A sample Reactor script allowing creation of Thng property updates and actions in response to Thng property updates and actions on Thngs.
+A reusable Reactor script allowing creation of Thng property updates and actions in response to Thng property updates and actions on Thngs.
 This can be used to automate Thng property updates and values according to simple arithmetic criteria.